Corn dog: Japan

-In Japan, the equivalent food is usually called an "American dog" (アメリカンドッグ) based on the idea of where the food is believed to originate.
+In Japan, the equivalent food is usually called an "American dog" (アメリカンドッグ) based on the idea of where the food is thought to originate.
 The batter is usually made with wheat flour, and fish sausage may be used.
 In eastern regions of Hokkaido, a variant with granulated sugar instead of usual ketchup topping is called "French dog" (フレンチドッグ).

 New Zealand

 A New Zealand Hot Dog is invariably a deep-fried battered saveloy or pre-cooked sausage on a stick that is then usually dipped in tomato sauce (ketchup).
 The saveloy or sausage used is thicker than a frankfurter, and is coated in a thinner batter layer than American corn dogs.
 The batter can be cornmeal based or corn flour based.
-The distinction is not particularly important.
+The distinction is not commonly enforced.
 The sausage in a bun that is called a hot dog in other countries is known as an "American Hot Dog" and is usually available at the same locations.
 If a further descriptor is needed to avoid confusion between the two, the New Zealand standard hot dog can be described as a hot dog on a stick.

 South Africa

 In South Africa, a corn dog is a popular cafe/fair food.
 A corn dog is usually called "Yankee" in the Afrikaans language.
 It is usually served with a sweet pink sauce made from a mixture of mayonnaise, tomato sauce and condensed milk.
+Different varieties of frozen corn dogs are sold in South African grocery and convenience stores.